EtienneLamoureux/durmand-scriptorium/docs/CONVERTER_CONSUMER.md

 Converter consumer
 ===================
-The converter consumer is used to interract with converter-type endpoints.
+The converter consumer is used to interact with converter-type endpoints.

 Each method below returns a PHP array equivalent to the JSON data returned by the API.